sunyuhan1998/sunyuhan1998/README.md

 ## About me

-I am a software engineer dedicated to big data 📊, cloud-native ☁️ , and generative AI 🧠.
+I am a software engineer dedicated to big data 📊, cloud-native technologies ☁️, and the integration of AI 🧠 with practical applications.

-* 😄 I'm interested in contributing to open source projects and I'm currently giving it a try.
+* 😄 I'm interested in contributing to open source projects.
 * ⚡️ I'm interested in almost all kinds of digital devices.

+▼ 2025
+* Spring AI

 ##  Languages I use